feministy/ravelry-auth-server/README.md

-# ravelry-omniauth-server
+# ravelry-auth-server

-A small, lightweight server for handling your oauth requests to Ravelry and the resulting sessions.
+A small, lightweight server for handling your authenticated requests to Ravelry and the resulting sessions.

+Requires Ravelry API keys as environment variables to successfully complete calls.